Zhang-Ale/PrototypeProjects/README.md

 # Prototype Projects

 **Contents:**
-Below are the projects I made in a course called Intro to Rapid Prototyping at American University, using techniques and applications such as: Arduino, Vinyl Cutter, Laser Cutter, Inkscape, Fusion 360, 3D Printing, AxiDraw, and Adobe Illustrator.
+Below are the projects I made in a course called Intro to Rapid Prototyping at American University, using techniques and applications such as Arduino, Vinyl Cutter, Laser Cutter, Inkscape, Fusion 360, 3D Printing, AxiDraw, and Adobe Illustrator.
 <br>
 <br>
 **Project 1: Different Inkscape Concept Designs** <br>